 The point is that your nutrition regimen is just as (if not more important) than your actual training program.
 Although, of course, both diet and exercise are critical to positive change and improved performance as a whole.

 In order to stay ahead of your competition, even the pros would agree, that a balanced, proper nutrition plan is the special sauce in a stellar golf game.
 Denver-based Siera Capesius, Owner of Modevo Fitness has worked with numerous amateur and professional athletes.
 She says a balanced diet is important for golfers specifically because it improves muscular strength, concentration, focus, and helps with higher energy levels.

 “Proper nutrition is pivotal to any golfer’s physical and mental conditioning.
 What you put in your mouth is important no matter who you are, but for golfers, in particular, good nutrition will help you maximize your performance during long-playing hours—and assist with recovery faster after a practice or on tournament days,” she explains.

 “Another major reason nutrition plays an important role is because it helps golfers avoid extra body weight.
 Golfers with higher body fat percentages have a disadvantage to their swing and golf skills.
 The fatigue from being overweight can also reduce training time, add additional stress on your joints and time spent in the heat, as well as cause multiple distractions when working on your technique.”

 MEAL PREP FOR YOUR GAME

-Like all sports, a pre-game and post-game eating ritual is preferred—especially since the average length of a game is much longer than a typical game of baseball or football.
-Golf requires stamina from the start to finish, which means ample fuel in the body.
+Like all sports, pre-game and post-game eating rituals are preferred—especially since the average length of a game is much longer than a typical game of baseball or football.
+Golf requires stamina from start to finish, which means ample fuel in the body.

-Post-game meals should be moderate in protein and higher in low-glycemic carbohydrate.
-An example of this would be: a grilled chicken breast and brown rice.
+Post-game meals should be moderate in protein and higher in low-glycemic carbohydrates.
+An example of this would be a grilled chicken breast and brown rice.